Belarusian involvement in the Russo-Ukrainian war (2022–present): 2024 troop buildup on Ukrainian border

 On 10 August 2024, amidst Ukraine's offensive into Russia's Kursk Oblast, Belarus announced the transfer of an Iskander missile, Polonez MLRS and special forces to areas bordering Ukraine.
 This announcement followed statements by president Alexander Lukashenko about Ukrainian attack drones shot down over Belarusian's airspace.
 The head of the Center for Combating Disinformation of the National Security and Defense Council of Ukraine (NSDC) Andriy Kovalenko interpreted these actions by Minsk as an attempt to help Russia and distract the attention of the Ukrainian command to the Belarusian direction.

 On 11 August, the Belarusian Defense Ministry announced that it was moving its tanks to the Belarus–Ukraine border to reinforce the troop grouping there.
 On 18 August, President Lukashenko announced that Belarus had deployed around a third of its army to the border with Ukraine, and on 19 August announced that additional forces were being transferred to the border, including air defence, aircraft, and weapons storage.
 On 25 August, Ukraine said that Belarus was "concentrating a significant number of personnel" on the border, including artillery, multiple-launch rocket systems and air defense systems.
 The Ukrainian Ministry of Foreign Affairs said that this was being done "under the guise of exercises", and requested Belarus to withdraw the amassed forces from the border.

+Directing drones into Ukraine

+In May 2026, the Ukrainian commander of the Unmanned Systems Forces, Robert Brovdi, accused Belarus of providing direct tactical assistance to Russia by aiding Russian drones flying through Belarusian airspace to bypass Ukrainian air defence, allowing for strikes on Ukrainian territory.